 Don’t sell a property as a commodity, but as an experience

-In the same way that you expect all of the features of an economy car plus more in a luxury car, people shopping for luxury homes and apartments already expect these features, and rarely view them as major selling points.
+In the same way you expect all of the base features of an economy car in a luxury car, people shopping for luxury homes and apartments already expect base features, and rarely view them as major selling points.

-Instead, people in the market for luxury properties are best marketed to by selling property as an experience.
-Instead of marketing the features, market the experience they can have in a certain property.
+Instead, people in the market for luxury properties are best marketed to by selling a property as an experience.
+That is, market the experience they can have in that property.

 From watching children grow up in a beautiful family home to enjoying the best the city has to offer in a downtown apartment, create an image of a certain lifestyle and experience to market property that’s a cut above the average.